Blair Atholl Patrol Jamborette

 Dates

-All Scouts depart on Friday 26th July
+All Scouts and overseas contingents depart on Friday 31st July

-All Staff leave on Saturday 27th July.
+All Scottish Staff leave on Saturday 1st August.

 Main Camp Area